-Southern Air of Baton Rouge has tips on whether the furnace should be repaired or replaced before the next cold spell hits.
+Southern Air Heating, Cooling & Plumbing has tips on whether the furnace should be repaired or replaced before the next cold spell hits.

 It is a good idea to replace instead of repair furnaces that have been operating for more than 15 years.
 Units older than 15 years will continue to lose efficiency every season.
 The cost to repair the unit will eventually be greater than the cost to replace the unit.
 It is recommended by the EPA and Department of Energy that homeowners replace furnaces older than 15 years.

 If the heating system has broken down multiple times over the past several years, repairs may not be the best option.
 In some cases the repairs can add up substantially over time, costing homeowners more than investing in a new system.